THE LAND OF MORAL AMBIGUITY: HOLLYWOOD & THE HAYS CODE

 Like so much self deemed culturally aberrant, the homosexual appears with greater frequency and readier acceptance in Pre-Code Hollywood cinema “The thirties was surprisingly full of fruity character comedians and gravel-voice bulldyke character comediennes” film critic Andrew Sarris observed in his touchstone study The American Cinema “but it was always played so straight that when ((character actors) Franklin Pangborn or Cecil Cunningham went into their routines, it was possible to laugh without being too sophisticated.”
 Maybe in the later thirties the homosexual was played straight but in the Pre-Code era, he and she was playing queer.
 No sophistication was needed to read the same sex orientations as gender disorientations.- Pre-Code Hollywood; Sex, Immorality and Insurrection in American Cinema 1930-1934 by Thomas Doherty.

 Miriam Hopkins got the part of free-spirited Gilda in Ernst Lubitsch’s Design for Living 1933.
-This original Noël Coward play actually featured a Ménage à Trois between the three Bohemian lovebirds in Paris of the decadent thirties.
-The film also starred Gary Cooper as artist George Cooper, and Fredric March as playwright Tom Chambers.
+This original Noël Coward play actually featured a Ménage à Trois between the three Bohemian lovebirds in Paris in the decadent thirties.
+The film also starred Gary Cooper as artist George Cooper and Fredric March as playwright Tom Chambers.
 The liberated Gilda becomes the girl both men fall in love with.
-They three make a pact to keep their mutual attractions platonic, but that doesn’t last too long, and they each begin a sexual relationship.
+The three make a pact to keep their mutual attractions platonic, but that doesn’t last too long, and they each begin a sexual relationship.
 When George comes back from a trip to Nice, he finds that Tom has taken up with Gilda.
 “I can’t believe I loved you both.”

-Ben Hecht’s screenplay didn’t have a trace of any Coward’s romantic relationship between George and Tom.
+Ben Hecht’s screenplay didn’t have a trace of any of Coward’s romantic relationship between George and Tom.
 Ernst Lubitsch, known for his sophisticated style, directed memorable witty interactions between all four players.
 Edward Everett Horton as Max Plunkett plays Miriam’s bland suitor.
 Horton is, as usual, a whimsical idiosyncratic delight to watch.
 And Franklin Pangborn Mr. Douglas, Theatrical Producer is a perfect theatrical queen who is thoroughly annoyed when Gilda approaches him in the restaurant about Tom’s (Fredric March) play “Good Night Bassington”, as she leaves him with this thought, “There, read it, I’m sure you’ll adore it, it’s a woman’s play…”

 Al Jolson “Boys will be boys” Wonder Bar (1934)